ISS Executive Director

 • Lead ISS’ funding strategy, cultivating and managing high-level relationships with donors, partners, governments, multilateral institutions and civil society

-• Ensure ISS maintains a strong, credible and visible continental and global profile as the leading voice on human security in Africa
+• Ensure ISS maintains a credible and visible continental and global profile as the leading voice on human security in Africa

 • Lead the implementation of the ISS 2026-2030 strategy while working closely with the Board of Trustees to define priorities for the next strategic cycle